 TIP: For all reference managers, if your library is a mix of references with PDFs and without, select the papers without PDFs to export the metadata as listed below.
-ReadCube will automatically identify the metadata from the references PDF file directly from the PDF itseld.
+ReadCube will automatically identify the metadata from the references PDF file directly from the PDF itself.
 This will simplify the import process.

 First select the reference(s) that you want to export.
 Go to File menu - Export.
 Select BIB as a file type.
 Next, go to your local PDF folder and drag the PDF files into ReadCube Papers library view along with bib file and they will match wth imported metadata from bib import.